suneeta-mall/suneeta-mall.github.io/docs/blog/posts/2022-05-15-confident-learning-clean-data.md

 ## Conclusion
 As discussed in this post, there are several reasons why label errors are unavoidable.
 While no small-efforts are required to minimize the errors in the dataset, management of the errors in the dataset is also warranted.
 The management to find noisy data, out of distribution data, or data that represents a systematic flaw (software/tooling issues or issues in the understanding of a concept that defines the target class).
 Approaches like model-in-loop, or additional information like ontology to find such noises or errors in the dataset are effective techniques.
-Confident learning provides a solid foundation for analyzing a dataset of noisy or OOD samples — a technique that’s quite effective for multi-class approaches, with the evolving support for multi-label classification.
+Confident learning provides a solid foundation for analyzing a dataset of noisy or OOD samples — a technique that's quite effective for multi-class approaches, with the evolving support for multi-label classification.
 Now, on to cleaning the dataset!
 Happy cleaning!